-A great advantage of modern window technology, especially with vinyl windows, is the ease with which they can be maintained.
-Unlike wood windows PVC doesn’t need to be scraped or repainted, it doesn’t darken, warp, or discolour with age, meaning your vinyl windows will look the same twenty years after they were installed.
-Another easy maintenance advantage of vinyl, is that theses windows create a seamless look on the inside of your home with the use of vinyl window trim.
+A significant advantage of modern vinyl windows is their ease of maintenance.
+Unlike wood, PVC doesn’t need to be scraped or repainted; it doesn’t darken, warp, or discolour with age, meaning your vinyl windows will look the same even 20 years after installation.

-However, if you do need to repaint the walls inside your home, you may need to remove the casings from your windows to create a clean look.
-The good news is, vinyl windows and trim are designed specifically with that in mind, which means you can take them off and put them back on in seconds.
+However, if you need to repaint the walls inside your home, you may need to remove the casings from your windows to create a clean look.
+The good news is that the casing on replacement vinyl windows is designed for easy maintenance so you can remove it and put it back on in seconds.

-Here are some steps to follow to make sure you remove your casing properly:
+Here are some steps to follow to make sure you remove your vinyl window casing properly:

-- With a flat screwdriver or a chisel, find the edge where the casing meets the wall.
-Slip the chisel in, and make a small separation.
+- Using a flat screwdriver or a chisel, find the edge where the interior window casing meets the wall.
+Slip the chisel in and make a small separation.

 - Continuously separate the casing away from the wall down the whole length.

-- Once there is enough separation, the casing can be removed with ease by hand.
+- Once there is enough separation, the casing around windows can be easily removed by hand.